 - Failure to comply with certain statutory requirements subjects a bicyclist to a non-criminal citation and a fine.

-When you consult with our Tampa bicycle accident lawyers, your initial meeting is complimentary.
-You don’t have to commit to a claim or lawsuit.
-You simply discuss your accident and we will explain your potential legal options.
-You decide if or when you want to present a claim.
+When you consult with our Tampa bicycle accident lawyers, your consultation meeting is free.
+You don't have to commit to filing a claim or lawsuit.
+We will simply discuss your accident and explain your potential legal options.
+You decide if or when you want to move forward.

 Steps to Take After a Tampa Bicycle Accident